 Applications for NRSA Institutional Grants requesting $500,000 or more in direct costs in any given year must receive prior approval from the NHLBI before submitting an application.
 Please see the NHLBI T32 Supplemental Guidelines (Section III.
 Application Procedures, B.) for requesting approval.

 Who is eligible?
-U.S. institutions
+U.S. research institutions

 The opportunities?
 Research training

 Where?
-At U.S. institutions receiving the award
+At U.S. institution receiving the award

-Allowable Costs: This T32 award provides a stipend, funds towards tuition and fees, and an Institutional Allowance which can be used to help defray fellowship expenses such as health insurance, research supplies, equipment, books, and travel to scientific meetings.
+Allowable Costs: This T32 award provides a stipend, funds toward tuition and fees, and an Institutional Allowance which can be used to help defray fellowship expenses such as health insurance, research supplies, equipment, books, and travel to scientific meetings.
 See NOT-OD-14-046 for details.

 How to apply: Applications submitted in response to this Funding Opportunity Announcement (FOA) for Federal assistance must be submitted electronically through Grants.gov using the SF 424 Research and Related (R&R) forms and the SF 424 (R&R) Application Guide.

 For additional information specific to the National Heart, Lung, and Blood Institute, please see the NHLBI Supplemental Guidelines and Other Related Documents to the Institutional National Research Service Award (NRSA) Application (T32)